megabuz/react-infinite-area/README.md

 </div>
 ```

 💅 `ScrollBar` and `ScrollBarThumb` components accept the `className` props.
-The positions for scroll bars and thumbs are predefined.
+The positions for scroll bars and thumbs are predefined, but can be controlled by following css variables:

-You can use css variables to control position:

 - `--infinite-area-scroll-size` defines the width of the horizontal scroll bar and the height of the vertical scroll bar (8px by default);
 - `--infinite-area-scroll-margin` specifies margin from the edges of the container (0px by default);
-- `--infinite-area-scroll-corner-size` controls padding from the corner between the scroll bars to prevent overlap (--infinite-area-scroll-size by default);
+- `--infinite-area-scroll-corner-size` controls padding from the corner between the scroll bars to prevent overlap (`--infinite-area-scroll-size` by default);
 - `--infinite-area-scroll-thumb-margin` specifies thumbs margins from scrollbars edges (0px by default);

 Orientation of scroll bars is exposed as `data-orientation` attribute to both components.